Probate and Estate Administration Information

 - There are no problems with the Will or situations that require review from a Judge

-- Informal Probates still requires that all known beneficiaries in the Will and heirs-at-law receive notice, at least seven days before a Petition is filed and that notice be published in a local newspaper.
+Informal Probate still requires that all known beneficiaries in the Will and heirs-at-law receive notice, at least seven days before a Petition is filed and that notice be published in a local newspaper.

-The Personal Representative is responsible for marshalling and safeguarding the assets of the decedent, administering the Estate through the Probate Court, paying any debts of the decedent or the Estate, and distributing the remaining Estate assets according to the decedent’s wishes under their Will, or if there is no Will, then to the heirs at law.
+The personal representative is responsible for marshaling and safeguarding the assets of the decedent, administering the estate through the probate court, paying any debts of the decedent or the estate, and distributing the remaining estate assets according to the decedent’s wishes under their Will, or if there is no Will, then to the heirs at law.

-The Personal Representative may file with the Probate Court an itemized list, known as an “Inventory,” of the probate assets, including the value of each asset.
-If they do not file an Inventory with the Court, they are required to provide the same information to each of the beneficiaries of the Estate.
-The Personal Representative must ensure that any necessary tax returns are filed and taxes paid (including Estate income tax returns and potential Estate tax returns).
-As his or her final responsibility, the Personal Representative may file an accounting with the Probate Court showing the assets and income of the Estate, and the expenditures and final distributions of the Estate.
-If the Personal Representative does not file an accounting with the Probate Court, they must provide the same information to each of the beneficiaries of the Estate,
+The personal representative may file an itemized list of the probate assets and the value of each asset, known as an “Inventory,” with the probate court.
+If they do not file an Inventory with the court, they are required to provide the same information to each of the beneficiaries of the estate.
+The personal representative must ensure that any necessary tax returns are filed and taxes paid (including estate income tax returns and potential estate tax returns).
+As his or her final responsibility, the personal representative may file an accounting with the probate court that shows the assets and income of the estate and the expenditures and final distributions of the estate.
+If the personal representative does not file an accounting with the probate court, they must provide the same information to each of the beneficiaries of the estate.

 What if the appointed personal representative has failed to fulfill their duties?